Kumari Thankam

 Kumari Thankam was an Indian actress who acted in Malayalam cinema.
 She was a lead actress during the late 1950s and 1960s in Malayalam.
 She made her debut in Aathmasakhi in 1952.
 She acted in more than 50 movies.

 Personal life

 Kumari came from Poojapura, Thiruvananthapuram.
-She was married to a brother of Lalitha-Padmini-Ragini trio, producer P. K. Sathyapal and they had three children, late S. Padmanabhan, late S. Jayapal and Asha.
+She was married to a brother of the Lalitha-Padmini-Ragini trio, producer P. K. Sathyapal.
+They had three children: late S. Padmanabhan, late S. Jayapal and Asha.
 She died on 8 March 2011 at Shenoy Nagar, Chennai.